davidobrien1985/davidobrien1985.github.io/blog/backup/2014-07-25-windows-8-1-intelligence-one-cared.md

 # POWER\_PLATFORM\_ROLE enumeration

-How does Windows 8.1 Update know what it&#8217;s running on?
-It&#8217;s checking a hardware property, which needs to be set by the device&#8217;s vendor.
-It&#8217;s called POWER\_PLATFORM\_ROLE, seems to be part of PowrProf.dll and can be queried like this:
+How does Windows 8.1 Update know what it's running on?
+It's checking a hardware property, which needs to be set by the device's vendor.
+It's called POWER\_PLATFORM\_ROLE, seems to be part of PowrProf.dll and can be queried like this:

 <div id="wpshdo_11" class="wp-synhighlighter-outer">
   <div id="wpshdt_11" class="wp-synhighlighter-expanded">